How do we put the Minor Prophets together?

 Putting the Twelve in their Place

-In the end, it seems best to read the Twelve as long-ranging collection of prophets, who, through the course of Israel’s history, show how the promises of God are ruined by sin and restored by grace.
+In the end, it seems best to read the Twelve as a collection of prophets, who, through the course of Israel’s history, show how the promises of God are ruined by sin and restored by grace.
 In other words, we might read the Twelve through the lens of a passage like Hosea 6:1–2.

 Come, let us return to the Lord;